During the medieval times, a jester was an entertainer who would generally perform funny tricks or act in a way to entertain the people.

 It was common for the royal courts and nobility to employ jesters, although a jester was not just restricted to nobility but also performed for the common people.

-There were also travelling jesters who had their luggage with them and performed wherever they went.
+There were also traveling jesters who had their luggage with them and performed wherever they went.

 However, when performing in public, he had to live by whatever little he earned.
 The profession of a jester was generally reserved for men but interestingly, a few women also became “jestresses”.
 One such woman was Mathurine la Folle who was employed by the French court.

-A medieval jester not employed by court would spend part of his life travelling and his daily routine varied from place to place.
+A jester not employed by court would spend part of his life traveling and his daily routine varied from place to place.
 He would perform his acting and plays whenever the opportunity arose.